NativeScript/docs-v7/plugins/implementing-core-theme.md

 ### SCSS compilation

-Once you have all your styles defineed per skin and platform, you're ready to compile the `scss` files to `css`.
-To do so, open Terminal and run the following command from your plugin source folder:
+Once you have all your styles defined per skin and platform, you're ready to compile the `scss` files to `css`.
+To do so, open your command prompt or terminal and run the following command from your plugin source folder:

 `node_modules/node-sass/bin/node-sass scss --output css`